 - Terminal illness or chronic pain, a recent loss or stressful life event

 Antidepressants and suicide

 For some, depression medication causes an increase—rather than a decrease—in depression and suicidal thoughts and feelings.
-Because of this risk, the FDA advises that anyone on antidepressants should be watched for increases in suicidal thoughts and behaviors.
-Monitoring is especially important if this is the person's first time on depression medication or if the dose has recently been changed.
+Because of this risk, the FDA advises that anyone taking antidepressants should be watched for increases in suicidal thoughts and behaviors.
+Monitoring is especially important if this is the person’s first time on depression medication or if the dose has recently been changed.
 The risk of suicide is the greatest during the first two months of antidepressant treatment.